 What’s the point in having a conference venue no one can get too?
 However, don’t get too hung up on location.
 Being flexible is important, there is a danger of being too obsessed when it comes to the zip code.
 It’s important to remember that a city such as London is vast yet so easily accessible.

-Whether it’s by plane, train, car or on foot, ensure your venue is accessible through multiple modes of transport.
+Whether it’s by plane, train, car, or on foot, ensure your venue is accessible through multiple modes of transport.
 Ultimately this will allow more people to come.
 Another important thing to consider is if there are accommodations and attractions such as restaurants or bars nearby to the venue.
 Choosing a venue in the middle of nowhere will make it hard for attendees to find accommodation and will definitely deter them from coming.
 Ultimately, making the experience as accessible as possible is key.

 Sourcing a venue that has all the necessary components for your event is tricky, knowing your requirements but also being flexible on the smaller stuff is important.
 You must ensure you are mindful of the conference venue set-up capacities, paying special attention to seating arrangements and layouts as well as areas for your sponsors.

 Using a venue sourcing platform like HeadBox to filter your venue search will streamline the process as you apply as many filters as you want.
-Options include: capacity, technical features of the venue has and whether or not the space has any licensing or parking.
+Options include capacity, technical features of the venue has, and whether or not the space has any licensing or parking.
 This way you can filter out anything that doesn’t match your brief.
 Establishing whether or not the venue has all the facilities you need is the initial conversation you must have with the venue.

 Do they have the right AV equipment for your event?
-Are their restrictions on outside AV vendors?
+Are there restrictions on outside AV vendors?
 Is there enough power?
 Do they have enough seating?
 Are you able to decorate the space as you wish?
-These are things to consider when having initial talks with venues and at the beginning your venue search.
+These are things to consider when having initial talks with venues and at the beginning of your venue search.

 Food and Drink